mit-quest/necstlab-damage-segmentation/README.md

 As you run the workflows you'll see the following directory structure be automatically created and populated inside of your bucket:
 ```
 <GCP bucket>/
     analyses/         (this is where any analysis that results from testing will be stored)
         <analysis_ID>-<timestamp>/
             plots/
                 ...
             config.yaml
             log.txt
             metrics.csv
-    raw-data/      (this is where any raw data will be stored)
+    raw-data/         (this is where any raw data files will be stored)
+        ...
+    processed-data/
         <stack_ID>/
             annotations/
                 ...
             images/
                 ...
             metadata.yaml
     datasets/         (this is where any prepared datasets for training will be stored)
         <dataset_ID>-<timestamp>/
             test/
                 annotations/